aws/aws-cryptographic-material-providers-library/README.md

-# AWS Cryptographic Material Providers Library for Java
+# AWS Cryptographic Material Providers Library

 The AWS Cryptographic Material Providers Library abstracts lower level cryptographic materials management of encryption and decryption materials.
 It uses cryptographic best practices to protect the data keys that protect your data.